 The Importance of Reading Comprehension for Students

 Reading comprehension involves more than decoding complicated words; it also means understanding and interpreting the overall meaning of what is written.
-Eventually, students develop the ability to analyze critically written texts independently.
+Eventually, students develop the ability to analyze texts independently and think critically.

 Educators prioritize reading comprehension because of its powerful connection with overall student success.
 Students who understand written material are better equipped to excel in various subjects, from literature and history to science and math.
 They develop the capacity to absorb complex information and engage in critical thinking.